HTML Version:

 SUNY College at Oneonta is accredited by Middle States.

-SUNY College at Oneonta Division of Education has NCATE (National Council for the Accreditation of Teacher Education) accreditation.
+SUNY Oneonta Division of Education has AAQEP (Association for Advancing Quality for Educator Preparation) accreditation.
 The Counselor Education Degree Programs are registered with and approved by the State of NY Department of Education.

 Overview and Welcome

 To the candidate: Congratulations, you are about to begin a journey filled with challenge, excitement, and professional growth.
-Counseling is a commitment that provides you with the opportunity to participate in the full range of counseling responsibilities.
-You have brought with you a set of tools and experiences.
-Practicum will be the time to apply your knowledge, skills and dispositions to test out your counseling strategies.
+The program is designed to provide you with the opportunity to participate in the full range of school counselors’ responsibilities.
+You have brought with you a set of skills and experiences that would be further explored and enhanced through graduate coursework, classroom simulations, as well as hands-on experiences.
+Practicum and Internship will be the time to apply your knowledge, skills and dispositions to test out your counseling strategies.
 Keep in mind, you are not alone in this endeavor; there is a whole team of professionals ready to assist you along the way.

 Fair Process and Procedures: The Division of Education Counseling Program’s Statement of Fair Process Policy and Procedures are outlined for students.
 Counseling candidates need to be aware that, as Counselor Educators, the faculty must review and discuss candidate behavior and performance routinely.
 These discussions can lead to meeting(s) with the candidate’s advisor and/or faculty member.
 Such meeting(s) will be documented in writing.

-Ethical Pledges: Much of the content in some counseling courses is considered confidential material and candidates will be expected to maintain that confidentiality.
+Ethical Pledges: Much of the content in several counseling courses is considered confidential material and candidates will be expected to maintain that confidentiality.
 A sample confidentiality statement is included for your review.

 Disclosure Contract: All candidates in the Introduction to School Counseling course are required to read and sign the program disclosure contract.
 A copy is included.
 At mid-term in that class, students are given a performance evaluation progress report.
 Any weakness(es) indicated in that report is/are to be treated as indicating “remedial” need(s).